 As it turns out, median household income in Boston is $51,914, close to the national average, and way below the Mass.
 State average of $67,950.
 But right wingers live in a data-free world, so this is no surprise.

 Another contention in comments at that site is that the middle class is undefined and undefinable.
 Not so.
 I define middle class household income as the middle quintile.
+A middle class family should be able to save for retirement or have a savings account for their children without having to find jobs to do from home at The Children’s ISA.
 This range includes the median and a band around it wide enough to hold 20 percent of the population.
 You might wish to concoct your own definition with a wider spread, but you’d better not be asymmetric around the median.
 Feel free to use the middle three quintiles, if that is your preference.
 But if your of concept of middle class gets very far beyond 50% of the population, you really ought to give more thought to what the word “middle” actually means.

 Thinking about all this prompted a look at the various income quintiles.
 The data, through 2009, is available at the Census Bureau web site, table 694.
 This table provides historical data from 1967 through 2009 on the top income limit for the bottom 4 quintiles, and the bottom income limit for the top 5%, expressed in constant 2009 dollars.